daniel-schroeder-dev/cwhq-python-email-series/emails/48__using-the-webbrowser-module.md

 ## Question

-A young Pythonista has written a bookmark manager program that allows them to quickly browse bookmarks and get the relevant URL to the webpage.
+A young Python programmer has written a bookmark manager program that allows them to quickly browse bookmarks and get the relevant URL to the webpage.
 They've created a function that allows a user to search for a bookmark by the `site_name` and then it displays the relevant `url` which they can then copy/paste into a web browser.
 Here are the basics of how the `bookmarks` look and how the `get_bookmark()` function works:

 ```python
 def get_bookmark(site_name):